frnmst/qvm/README.md

 It can handle:

 - Virtual hard disk creation, backup and deletion.
-- Basic network management: two ports are exposed to the host machine (but you can add as many as you want).
-One of these two ports is SSH (so admin gets simpler).
+- Basic network management: three ports are exposed to the host machine (but you can add as many as you want).
+One of these two ports is SSH.
-- Connection via SSH.
 - Shared directory between host and guest.
-- Last, but not least, running the virtual machine with a combination of the previous options.
+- Running the virtual machine with a combination of the previous options.

 ## Setup information and usage